 Due to its location at the southernmost tip of North Yorkshire, the village is close to the borders of West, East and South Yorkshire.
 Its proximity to both the A19 and M62 major roads has resulted in a steady population growth.

 Kellington has a variety of housing, with traditional country cottages, council housing and modern housing estates.
-The village is served by a pub, The Red Lion, hotel & restaurant, Kellington Manor Hotel, as well as a small corner shop and a Post Office.
+The village is served by a pub, The Red Lion and a hotel & restaurant, Kellington Manor Hotel.
 The majority of local children attend Kellington County Primary School.

 The parish church of St Edmunds stands in a prominent position just outside the village and dates back to at least 1185.
 Its gate posts were built in 1698 and are under a protection order.